apoorvasomani/Lex-Yacc-Parser/README.md

 - cc lex.yy.c y.tab.c -o parser.exe -pthread

 Keep the number of threads to be created high for concurrency to be visible.
-For example, for 20 expressions, I will need 7 - 9 threads.
+For example, 20 expressions will need 7 - 9 threads.